-What makes commitmentphobia so hard to recognize and even comprehend at first is that most people, both men and women, who say they’re looking for commitment or marriage are actually doing just that.
+What makes it so hard to recognize a commitmentphobic and even comprehend at first is that most people, both men and women, who say they’re looking for commitment or marriage are actually doing just that.
 Most of them want to be in a loving relationship with all of their heart, and many even want to get married and create a family.

 Most people don’t experience any commitment issues until something triggers them.
 What causes lovers to get hurt is that the better the relationship, the more anxiety a commitmentphobe feels.
 This is the result of their conscious desire battling with their subconscious fear.
 Since they consciously know they want a good relationship, they usually assume their partner is wrong for them when they find they are just not happy in the relationship.
 In reality, their unhappiness is brought about because their partner is such a good choice for them that it triggers their commitmentphobia.

 As they start to recognize a true commitment might actually come to fruition, they become increasingly anxious and they withdraw.
 Sometimes by just getting space and creating distance in the relationship, but many times they suddenly bail out completely.
 Then the abandoned partner is devastated and usually has a very difficult time letting go.

 Signs to Recognize a Commitmentphobic:

 - Moving too fast: Subconsciously he knows it won’t last, so he will pull you into the relationship with no fear.
 He’s living in today and has no thought of tomorrow, so he’s comfortable to love you with reckless abandon.